WHAT CAUSES AUTISM?

 Although we could easily and accurately be talking about GLUTEN when we talk about “NEUROTOXINS,” the single most toxic non-radioactive element on the planet is something you are all at least somewhat familiar with — MERCURY (any number of medications are extremely toxic as well).
 This does not even touch on the fact that many are saying that ALUMINUM is even more toxic to the brain — and it’s the universal vaccine adjuvant (an adjuvant purposely creates inflammation and neuroinflammation in order to make the vaccine work harder / “better”).
 Is it possible that injecting these substances directly into our infants and children (not to mention pregnant moms — HERE) could be at least contributing to the AUTISM EXPLOSION that no one can seem to figure out?

 “Gut disease with inflammation is becoming increasingly evident in autism.
 Widespread inflammatory changes with poor intestinal digestive enzyme activity, abnormal intestinal permeability, and malabsorption have been reported in various autistic subgroups.
 Ethyl mercury as a vaccine preservative (thimersol) may also inflict gut injury.”
 From the July, 2001 issue of Environmental Health Perspectives (Mercury and Autistic Gut Disease)

-I'm really not sure.
-But as the rest of the world continues to research this topic (and people continue to say that their child was normal until they got their shots), this information will become increasingly difficult for the FDA to suppress.
-Let's get to that spot where the rubber meets the road.
+I’m really not sure.
+But as the rest of the world continues to research this topic (and people continue to say that their child was normal until they got their shots), this information is becoming increasingly difficult for the FDA to suppress.
+Let’s get to that spot where the rubber meets the road.
 What can you as the parent of an Autistic child do to help heal a Gut messed up by who-knows-what?
-Plenty --- and most of it is not rocket science.
+Plenty — and most of it is not rocket science.
 HERE is the link.
 One more thing; I would never suggest you do anything without first getting the express written consent of your doctor.